Servo-Pistons

 Capacitance measurement is really mature technology.
 For example, the FDC2212 is a $5 chip which will happily give you 10-12 useful bits at kHz sample rates, then dial into 20+ bits of resolution if you give it a fraction of a second to settle.
 The capacitance signal from these pistons is large, and with good mechanical engineering it can be made clean.
 The grounded outer bore acts as a faraday cage and shields the sense element (the diaphragm) from stray capacitance, and if you want even more signal for some reason you can 20x it easily by coating the outer bore in a dielectric ceramic like those used in cheap ceramic capacitors.

-Where should we use servo pistons?
+What should we use servo pistons for?

 I think the best answer is probably robotic arms and humanoid robots.
 The pistons are single acting because you can't invert the pressure on the diaphragm without messing up the rolling action, so they badly want to be used in antagonistic pairs.
-There are mildly rube goldberg ways to package a pair end-to-end into a single double-acting piston, but the piston length to actuation length ratio is pretty awful in every design I can think of.
+There are mildly rube goldberg ways to package a pair into a single double-acting piston, but the piston length to actuation length ratio is pretty awful in every design I can think of.
 The Disney Research teleoperation demo using sensor-less diaphragm pistons shows how simple it is to actuate rotary joints with these, and if not for their usual stiction/accuracy issues hydraulics would be an obvious choice for robotic arms because they get your power plant off the moving mass budget without doing any weird transmission tricks through the more proximate joints.

 Their packaging is extremely flexible

-They're tunably stiff which is great for cobots
+They're tunably stiff ergo great for cobots

 Servo pistons are teachable systems.
 If you take an antagonistic pair of servo pistons and connect their pressurized sides with a needle valve you get a tunably stiff system.
 With the valve wide open the system is easy to move because pressure in the compressed piston quickly shifts to the decompressed piston, but as you close the valve the pressure difference for the same movement speed increases, until in the closed state you get the full stiffness of your working fluid, which can be incredibly rigid if you're doing hydraulics not pneumatics.
-The Disney Research paper has a lot of great figures on this approach and the achievable system dynamics.

 Since the pistons are also sensors, you can record trajectories in this reduced stiffness mode then play them back with full force.
 Or if your pump system has enough flow to keep up, you can open the needle valve during controlled movements to 'force limit' the robot so it can't crush people or objects by accident.